Major Requirements

 Students must earn a minimum of 27 credits at the 2000+ level in journalism through a mix of required and elective classes.
 One or more internships, while not required, are STRONGLY encouraged so students can gain professional experience prior to graduation.
 One internship may be taken for 3 elective credits in journalism.

-JOUR1002 – Press in America, a 1000-level history of journalism course that fulfills a General Education requirement (Content Area 1: Arts and Humanities), is also prerequisite for the required Journalism Ethics (JOUR3002) class.
+Journalism majors must also take JOUR1002 – Press in America, a 1000-level history of journalism course that fulfills a General Education requirement (Content Area 1: Arts and Humanities).
+The Press in America course is a prerequisite for the required Journalism Ethics (JOUR3002) course.

 Required classes are:

-• Newswriting I: Learn the essentials of reporting and writing in a nonfiction, journalistic style.
+• JOUR2000W – Newswriting I: Learn the essentials of reporting and writing in a nonfiction, clear, journalistic style.

-• Newswriting II: Hone the essentials of reporting and writing nonfiction; expand skills into longer, in-depth pieces.
+• JOUR2001W – Newswriting II: Hone the essentials of reporting and writing nonfiction; expand skills into longer, in-depth pieces.

-• Ethics: Use the Society of Professional Journalists’ Code of Ethics, as applied in extraordinary circumstances and day-to-day reporting.
+• JOUR3002 – Ethics: Use the Society of Professional Journalists’ Code of Ethics, as applied in extraordinary circumstances and day-to-day reporting.

-• Law: Learn the history of media law and libel and how it is used today.
+• JOUR3020 – Media Law: Learn the history of media law and libel and how it is used today.

-• Editor’s Craft: Use knowledge of lead-writing, AP Style & article construction to edit and lay out pieces (online & print) so they are interesting, fair & balanced.
+• JOUR3030 – Multiplatform Editing: Use knowledge of lead-writing, AP Style & article construction to edit and lay out pieces (online & print) so they are interesting, fair & balanced.

-• Portfolio: These three, 1-credit classes result in a professional website students can use to promote their skills and gain employment.
-Sophomores should take the first course, 2111, which focuses on photography.
-The following course, 3111, is for junior-level journalism majors and requires already produced written pieces, photography and video.
-Students will additionally produce data visualization, slideshow and a resume.
-In 4111, which should be taken only in senior year, students fine-tune their portfolios.
+• Portfolio series: These three, 1-credit JOUR courses result in a professional website students can use to promote their skills and gain employment.
+Sophomores should take the first course, 2111, which focuses on basic multimedia production skills.
+The following course, 3111, is for second semester junior-level journalism majors and requires already produced written pieces, photography and video.
+Students will additionally produce data visualization and a slideshow.
+In 4111, which should be taken in the final semester of senior year, students fine-tune their portfolios and resume.

 For class numbers and the department’s Plan of Study for your academic year, see the links below.